island-is/island.is/apps/air-discount-scheme/README.md

 ## Web

-The user interface includes initiative details, legal terms, and a tool for obtaining discount codes.
+Includes initiative details, legal terms, and a tool for obtaining discount codes.

 [Dev](https://loftbru.dev01.devland.is)